 7) Your bullets are not lined up.
 Make sure your bullets are lined up and please use multiple bullets instead of one really long bullet.
 It’s really about making your resume flow and easy on the eye.

 8) Your resume is missing important keywords.
 Not including keywords is a great way to not get a call back for an interview.
 Make sure you use as many keywords from the job description as possible because your resume will be going through a human resources management system.

 9) You do not have multiple resumes.
 If you are applying to different types of jobs, you need to have a different resume for each type of job.
 You can’t do a one-size-fits-all approach.

 10) Your resume is full of bad content.
 Another mistake is writing something that means something to you but not to the perspective employer.
 Also, don’t use generic terms like team player, integrity, motivated or hard worker.
 Almost everyone that is applying to the job probably has these qualities so it doesn’t make you unique at all.

-If you want to take a peek at my resume and get a free resume checklist, sign up at freecareertoolkit.com.
+See it’s easy to avoid resume mistakes.
+For more good stuff, take a peek at my resume and get a free resume template.